Introduction – Ireland’s “Magnificent” Seven

 John Field, Michael Kelly, Michael W. Balfe, W. Vincent Wallace, Phillip Cogan, Catherine Hayes, and the eminent Irish cellist, Samuel Pigott with his unique 1721 Stradivarius cello (later known as the ‘Piatti’ cello; now owned by Mexican, Carlos Prieto).
 Pigott was also the founder of Pigott’s music shops in Dublin.

-The Imapct of the Act of Union on the Music Scene
+The Impact of the Act of Union on the Music Scene

-Vocal and instrumental concerts by visiting artists also continued to a somewhat lesser degree.
-However, eventually, in a few short years opera would become the dominant classical musical force in Ireland, through the end of the nineteenth-century and beyond.
+Vocal and instrumental concerts by visiting artists also continued to grow.
+However, eventually, in a few short years opera would become the dominant classical musical force in Ireland, and remain so through the end of the nineteenth-century and beyond.

 The First Mozart Operas Performed